A Guide to Children and Eating Disorders

 If your child or teen is experiencing an eating disorder, you may feel overwhelmed with concern.
 Remember that connecting your child to pediatric help immediately is the best thing you can do for your child’s health and wellbeing.
 Because eating disorders are both a medical concern as well as a mental health problem, it can be extremely challenging to overcome on their own.
 A dedicated care team, consisting of dietitians, psychiatrists, and primary care physicians, as well as a supportive network of family will be critical for their diagnosis and recovery.

 Parents should appropriately monitor their child’s eating habits and make sure that their child is eating a variety of foods that support their nutritional needs.
 Your job as a parent is to help your child’s progress toward recovery.
 This path may be difficult for both you and your child, but remember that an eating disorder is a condition, not a choice made by your child or teen.
-Creating a homespace and network of support that is non-judgemental and empathetic will encourage your child to trust in your support and care.
+Creating a home space and network of support that is non-judgmental and empathetic will encourage your child to trust in your support and care.

 Seek Help

 If you believe your child may be experiencing an eating disorder, it’s important to seek help now.
 Find professionals that are experts in treating eating disorders, even among children and teens.
-Recovery is always possible and help is available with the National Alliance for Eating Disorders.
+Recovery is possible and help is available with the National Alliance for Eating Disorders.